-- select this option to maximize the open rate by delivering your emails at the optimal time for each recipient over a 24 hour period.
+- Send at best time (available for Premium and Enterprise plans): select this option to maximize the open rate by delivering your emails at the optimal time for each recipient over a 24 hour period.

 - Choose a specific time frame: select this option to choose when you want to send the email, for example any day of the week at 8 am.